 Camille Blanchard-Séguin est une agente de rayonnement dans l’équipe d’éducation civique d’Élections Canada.
 Elle détient une maitrise en éducation de l’Institut d’études pédagogiques de l’Ontario avec une spécialisation en Éducation, francophonies et diversité.
 Elle a plus de 10 ans d’expérience dans des programmes d’éducation publique et anime fréquemment des séances de perfectionnement professionnel.

-Doreen Bosu (HCDSB)
+Doreen Bonsu (HCDSB)

 Teaching Black Canadian History: Affirming Identity and Empowering Student Voice